AlessandroAvi/STM_quadcopter/README.md

 ### TO DO

-- Code for controlling easily PWM and brushless motor velocity
 - Include accelerometer in code
-- General idea of control of each propeller depending on angle/position of propeller
+- Manually calibrate each motor on the same PWM range
 - Build hardware frame (3d print? / wood?)
 - Organize well libraries from beginning
-- search a compatible/small/low cost accelerometer/gyroscope
+- Add code for receiving data from IMU/gyro
+- Add code for using infro from accelerometer to obtain angle
+- Add code for using angle as PID controller of ESC
-- search a compatible/small/low cost receiver/transmitter
+- search a compatible/small/low cost receiver/transmitter (for now control drone through keyboard, WASD)

+Future idea is to take the entire project and migrate it to a smaller microcontroller, for example the STM bluepill.